 Honestly, if the OR schedule weren’t so hectic and unpredictable, I may be able to fit in a 3rd meal, but I usually just don’t feel hungry enough or frankly have time for a third meal on the days I work at the hospital.

 If you’re looking for help on what to eat…I am a no muss, no fuss kinda of gal.
-Anything that helps save time with meal prepping or meal planning is GOLD for me!
+Anything that helps save time with meal prepping or meal planning is worth its weight in gold!
 Time is money right?

-I highly recommend them for a nutritious, delicious, healthy option!
-Click the picture below, and be sure to use my code xoDEE for 20% off your order!!
-Your body, mind, and time management will thank me!
+I highly recommend Sakara for a nutritious, delicious, healthy option!
+Click the picture below, and be sure to use code xoDEE for 20% off your order!!
+Your body, mind, and extra free-time will thank me!